-I know what you’re thinking: How much wisdom can a 15-year-old model possibly have to share about beauty, career, and confidence?
+I know what you’re thinking: How much wisdom can a 16-year-old model possibly have to share about beauty, career, and confidence?
 In the case of Kaia Gerber, that would be an impressive amount.
-You’ve probably seen images of the up-and-coming cover girl swirling around the internet, likely in the context of her uncanny resemblance to her famous mother, Cindy Crawford.
+You’ve probably seen images of the cover girl swirling around every designer Instagram account, likely in the context of her uncanny resemblance to her famous mother, Cindy Crawford.
 A lot of celebrity daughters are launching modelling careers right now: Hailey Baldwin has been everywhere this year, and Jude Law’s 16-year-old daughter recently starred in a Burberry lipstick campaign.
 But as the product of one of America’s most iconic supermodels, Gerber’s knack for beauty and fashion is built into her DNA.

 “It’s amazing that I get to do this campaign,” Gerber tells me with a smile.
 “I mean, I was five years old when Daisy came out, but I have been wearing it for years.”
 I accidentally gasp, and Gerber laughs.
 “Not since I was five, of course,” she clarifies.
 "But definitely ever since I knew what it was.”